shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 `pcpfm asari -i ./my_experiment`

 This command will infer the correct ionization mode for the experiment; however, if additional parameters or different parameters are needed, they can be provided using `--asari_command "asari process -m $IONIZATION_MODE -i $CONVERTED_SUBDIR -o $ASARI_SUBDIR ...", just replace ... with your additional params.
+Alternatively, you can use the default asari_command and simply add --extra_asari with the parameters you want to add.

 Here it is important to introduce the concept of monikers and how they are used by the pipeline.
 For any given experiment, multiple feature tables and/or empirical compound lists may be created using different criteria (e.g., which isotope patterns are considered or adducts for empCpds or different filtering rules for feature tables).
 Each such table or empCpd list will be stored on disk in the appropriate subdirectory but they will be accessible by their moniker, a name given to them by the user or automatically created by the pipeline.